alicemunsal/dohex/DoHex2.md

 ### Event Bus And Scheduler

+Event bus and scheduler is the essential concept for this

 Event bus is the most preferred communication model between different components without them being aware of one another. and scheduler incentives developers to think asynchronously.
 Therefore they should be directly injected to the **app** constructor instead of an adapter.